-The staff of the Academic Resource Center can provide general academic advising for all students on topics such as:
+The staff of the Dean of Students Office can provide general academic advising for all students on topics such as:

 - general academic requirements